-How long have you been involved in this festive event project at Edinburgh Castle?
+How long have you been involved in this festive event project?

 Christmas always comes early when you work in events.
 We usually plan our festive programme around nine months in advance and I’m involved in every aspect of the event, from its concept right through to the delivery of it on the day.

-What would Edinburgh Castle have been doing during the Victorian era at Christmas time (was it occupied or a tourist attraction)?
+What would the castle have been doing during the Victorian era at Christmas time (was it occupied or a tourist attraction)?

 During this period the castle was, as it still is today, both a visitor attraction and a military base.

-What was the idea behind Edinburgh Castle Victorian Christmas Project?
+What was the idea behind the Victorian Christmas Project?

 Our Charles Dickens inspired Traditions and Tales of a Victorian Christmas was originally developed to provide visitors with a festive event that would explore the history and tradition of Christmas in an informative and engaging way.
-Always a popular fixture in our events programme with visitors, it runs from the 19th to 23rd December.
+Always a popular fixture in our events programme with visitors, it runs from 19-23 December.